odun23ayo/MARIAM-PORTFOLIO/README.md

 - **Educational Content**: In-depth articles on diabetes risks, symptoms, and management strategies.
 - **Interactive Elements**: Engages users with quizzes and infographics to enhance understanding.
 - **Resource Links**: Directs users to reputable sources for further reading.
+- **Inbuilt chatbot**: Interactivity which enables more information and gives risks and symptoms.
 ## About Page
 The about page shares the motivation behind creating the website and introduces the author.
 It includes:
 - **Author's Story**: Personal narrative explaining the inspiration for the project.